Seeing serve scaled image errors for your WordPress site?

 Frequently Asked Questions

-Start by scaling images that appear on multiple pages like your logo, sidebar, images, footer images, and others.
+Start by scaling images that appear on multiple pages like your logo, sidebar, and footer images.

 GTmetrix tells you the correct dimensions of each image when you expand the item in the PageSpeed tab.